Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Instructions

-• Add heavy cream, half and half, honey, salt and dandelion petals to a saucepan.
+• Add heavy cream, milk, honey, salt and dandelion petals to a saucepan.
 Slowly bring to a simmer without scorching and then remove from heat.
 Allow dandelions to infuse in the cream for at least 30 minutes.

 • Strain the dandelion blossoms from the cream.
 Pour the cream into another container and rinse out the saucepan to cool it.
 This is important because egg yolks will scramble if added to a hot pan.